stexus/mpv-cards/README.md

 ## Installation

 1. Install dependencies with `npm install`.
 Have [AnkiConnect](https://github.com/FooSoft/anki-connect) installed in Anki.
 This also requires `ffmpeg`.
+2. Change options as necessary in `src/main.ts`
-2. Build src files using `npm run build`
+3. Build src files using `npm run build`
-3. Copy the distribution file into mpv script directory.
-Helper script `install.sh` is provided.
+4. Copy the distribution file into mpv script directory.
+Helper script `install.sh` is provided (Run using `npm run dist`).

 ## Usage